mgsloan/todoist-shortcuts/development.md

 * If user edits task and uses ctrl+arrow to indent / dedent, `cursorIndent` doesn't update.
 This can cause moveUp / moveDown to fail, among other inconsistencies.

+* Most functions have at least some documentation comments, but not all.
+Should add these!

 # TODO "one day"